 This class never appears in types inferred by local declaration type inference or generic type argument inference.
 Instead, occurrences of the class are replaced with the intersection of the extended type with all satisfied types.

-An object value is a reference, as defined in §4.8.1 References, and:
+An object value is a getter, as defined in §4.8.2 Getters, that simply returns a reference to the value constructor of the class.
+The value: